FabienFerrero/SUniCA/Examples/atcommand_LoRaP2P.md

 XX : RF frequency in Hz (ie 865000000)

-2. Test different FSK baudrate, type :
+3. Test different FSK baudrate

  In order to evaluate the effect of FSK data rate on the modulation, 3 different configurations with H index = 1 are available :
 Send 192 bytes with 600 bps & 600Hz BW :